 Hi friends, I'm Kelly!

 I'm the knitter, crocheter, photographer, designer, and now somehow wood carver behind knitbrooks (which is all one word, in case you were wondering).
 I grew up in Ontario, where I went to college for photojournalism - a bit of an odd choice considering how socially awkward and shy I was, but dang.
 It took me on a wild ride.
-My photojournalist adventure began fresh after graduation, working first in a very tiny community in Nova Scotia, and then in sort of larger (but not really) rural Alberta town.
+My photojournalist adventure began fresh after graduation, working first in a very tiny community in Nova Scotia, and then in a sort of larger (but not really) rural Alberta town.
 I've since left my journalism days behind, but the opportunity to see a good portion of Canada while honing my skills as a visual and creative storyteller has truly been an inspirational experience.

 Over the years, knitbrooks has transformed into something that combines all the things I love; an enjoyable hobby, a small business, and a way to challenge myself, remain creative, and connect with others who share the same passions.
 The joy I find in writing, photography, exploring new places, and of course staying as cozy as possible in beautiful Canada, is always present and consciously incorporated into whatever I'm working on.